jonblatho/covid-19/README.md

 # COVID-19 in Howell County, Missouri
-This repository contains the daily data files used to generate my [COVID-19 dashboard](https://covid.jonblatho.com/) for Howell County, Missouri, as well as the public source files for the dashboard itself, the [Hugo](https://gohugo.io/) source files needed to generate the page, and the Python source files for processing and updating the daily data files.
+This repository contains the daily data files used to generate my [COVID-19 dashboard](https://covid.jonblatho.com/) for Howell County, Missouri, as well as the [Hugo](https://gohugo.io/) source files needed to generate the page, and the Python source files for processing and updating the daily data files.

 ## How it works
 1. Daily data is entered into the relevant file in the daily-data directory.
-2. A Python script processes the daily data into files for the dashboard.
+2. Python scripts process the daily data into files for the dashboard.
 3. [Hugo](https://gohugo.io/) uses these data files and template files to generate HTML.
-4. The HTML is synced via the docs directory in this repository and hosted on GitHub Pages.
+4. The generated HTML is deployed to AWS.

 ## Notable updates